gitMaruf/Stopwatch-Swift/README.md

     }
 ```
 Step 4: playPushButton on Pressed
-Here we will initialized our timer using our dataModel, change some button attributes and call a functin to count the time by selector, before that we will create an extension of Selector, which will call OBJC function, under those OBJC function we will call updateTimer() method which will update our View.
+Here we will initialized our timer using our dataModel, change some button attributes and call a function to count the time by selector, before that we will create an extension of Selector, which will call OBJC function, under those OBJC function we will call updateTimer() method which will update our View.
 If Timer already on running mode, here we will simply Push it but our can't not setup our counter to zero, so that we can restart it with its current value.

 ```swift